galfar/deskew/Readme.md

   1. Lazarus 1.4.4 (deskew.lpi)
   2. Delphi XE 2 (deskew.dproj)

-Additionaly, there is compile shell script for FPC compiler 'compile.sh'.
+Additionaly, there is compile shell/batch scripts for FPC compiler `compile.sh` and `Compile.bat`.

 #### Target Platforms
 Deskew is precompiled and was tested on these platforms:
-Win32, Win64, Linux 32bit+64bit, Mac OSX 32bit
+Win32, Win64, Linux 64bit

 #### Source Code
 Latest source ocde can be found here: